-I would like to offer you practical suggestion on how to arrange and set up your baby’s space in order to support their natural desire for freedom of movement, sensory stimulation, order, independence and beauty.
+I would like to offer you practical suggestion on how to arrange and set up your baby’s space to support their natural desire for freedom of movement, sensory stimulation, order, independence and beauty.
 All recommendations are handmade.
-You can find out more by visiting webpage of each individual product.
+You can find out more by visiting the webpage of each product.

-I love floor bed frames made by Sweet Home From Wood because they allow also to hand up mobiles very easily for the baby during awake hours.
+I love floor bed frames made by Sweet Home From Wood because they also allow to hand up mobiles very comfortably for the baby during waking hours.

 The Munari Mobile 3-6 weeks